lee2sman/everyday/README.md

 92
 remake 51 w/ file input option. a demake of the floor of messlife.
 93
-remix of 92, unfortunately now with boxes. need more organic shapes next. i'm on an airplane so couldn't look up syntax.
+remix of 92, unfortunately now with boxes. need more organic shapes next. i'm on an airplane so couldn't look up syntax. mouse grab rotates.
 94
-variation of 93, using screenshots of terminal / txt / imgs
+variation of 93, using screenshots of terminal / txt / imgs. mouse grab rotates.
+95
+simple 2d bezier curves in 3d space, at first an emulation of struggle inc / cody hudson but mine is much simpler, done in 20-30 min, worth revisiting later. mouse grab to rotate/reposition.